tferracina/ArDCA-Python/writeup.typ

 $
   S_(i j)^"CN" = S_(i j)^"FN" - (S_(i dot)^"FN" S_(dot j)^"FN") / S_(dot dot)^"FN",
 $
-where $S_(i dot)^"FN"$ and $S_(dot j)^"FN"$ are row/column means and $S_(dot dot)^"FN")$ is the grand mean.
+where $S_(i dot)^"FN"$ and $S_(dot j)^"FN"$ are row/column means and $S_(dot dot)^"FN"$ is the grand mean.
-Residue pairs $(i, j)$ are ranked by $S_(i j)^"CN")$ to predict structural contacts.
+Residue pairs $(i, j)$ are ranked by $S_(i j)^"CN"$ to predict structural contacts.
 === Limitations
-Despite its practical impact, plmDCA remains sensitive to sampling: accurate contact recovery still requires large $B_"eff"$, and sparse or biased MSAs degrade estimates.
+Despite its practical impact, plmDCA remains sensitive to sampling: accurate contact recovery still requires large $M_"eff"$, and sparse or biased MSAs degrade estimates.
 Phylogenetic and positional bias persist (reweighting and APC help but do not eliminate them), which can inflate false positives.

 === Fast plmDCA (2014)
 To make plmDCA deployable at scale, two of the original authors and a third collaborator, revisited the optimization and engineering choices of the paper.
-In this second version, the joint problem is decomposed into $L$ independent, weighted softmax regressions, one for each site, and he final couplings are made symmetric by averaging
+In this second version, the joint problem is decomposed into $L$ independent, weighted softmax regressions, one for each site, and the final couplings are made symmetric by averaging
 $
   J_(i j) = 1/2 (J_(i j)^((i))+J_(i j)^((j))).
 $
 This reduces per-solve dimensionality and, crucially, enables trivial parallelization across CPU cores or nodes, which is the primary source of time reduction.
-Furthermore, regularization remains $cal(l)_2$ (with the asymmetric coupling penalty effectively halved relative to the symmetric setting), gauge handling is deferred to a single post-fit shift to the zero-sum gauge for scoring, and the APC-corrected Frobenius norm continues to provide a simple, robust ranking criterion.
+Furthermore, regularization remains $cal(l)_2$ and the APC-corrected Frobenius norm still provides a simple and robust ranking criterion.
 The result is comparable contact accuracy at a fraction of the runtime, making large families and long sequences tractable in practice.

 == Boltzmann Machine DCA (2021)
 In mfDCA accuracy was traded for speed via the small-coupling inversion; in plmDCA, a product of sitewise conditionals was optimized, avoiding the global partition function. adabmDCA instead proposes a solution closer to the statistical ideal: fitting the full Potts model by maximizing the true likelihood, using Monte Carlo Markov Chains to estimate intractable expectations and an adaptive procedure to keep sampling reliable and efficient.
 The result is a generative model that (by construction) matches the empirical one- and two-site statistics of the reweighted MSA.